-You skin isn’t always the same, fluctuating hormone levels can cause change, for example.
-So a skin care product that behaves on your skin may feel different at different times of the month.
+Your skin isn’t always the same, fluctuating hormone levels can cause change, for example.
+So a skincare product that behaves on your skin may feel different at different times of the month.
 Certain medications may cause similar changes.

 2. External Conditions Change

 Of course, the weather could be changing the way the product feels on your skin in the spring or summer they may feel like it stops working in the winter is colder and dryer.

 3. There is a Connection Between the Immune System and Acne

 The immune system of the body is in charge of fighting and destroying the diseases that develop inside.
 It is also responsible for healing the body when afflicted by sickness.
 As acne is a skin disease, the immune system is also responsible for the treatment of acne.
 If your immune system doesn’t function properly then you would become more vulnerable to diseases and disorders including acne. zinc can help in curing acne.
 But, how does it help in doing so?
 Studies have revealed that zinc helps in boosting the immune system of the body.
 It is also responsible for the proper functioning of the white blood cells.
 Lack of zinc in the body reduces the production of thymic hormones, and any change in the hormones result in acne breakouts.
 Thus, taking zinc supplements is one of the most effective acne treatment systems.

 4. Your Imagination Changes How You Perceive the Product